rahman-dataanalayst/powerbi_projects/README.md

 **INSTRUCTION TO VIEW PROJECT**
-CLICK THE dl.pbix file
+CLICK THE dl.pbix file .
-then like view raw and download the file
+Then like view raw and download the file

 **PROJECT DISCRIPION**
 this power bi project is a sales insight dashboard which has following data visualization year to year revenue